 Car accident cases that are more likely to include and demand punitive damages are:

-Hit-and-run accidents: It is illegal to leave the scene of a car accident you are involved in.
+- Hit-and-run accidents: It is illegal to leave the scene of a car accident you are involved in.
 Drivers who do this also leave behind potentially injured victims who could die if they do not receive assistance.
-The disregard for life hit-and-run drivers display can be appalling enough to warrant punitive damages.
+The disregard for the lives of hit-and-run drivers can be appalling enough to warrant punitive damages.

 If you were hurt in a car accident due to another person’s negligence or intentional wrong behavior, you may be able to claim not only compensatory damages but punitive damages as well.

 The Law Offices of Wolf & Pravato can help you build a compelling claim.
-Contact or call us immediately for a free case evaluation with a car accident lawyer at (954) 633-8270.
+Contact or call us immediately for a free case evaluation with our Fort Lauderdale personal injury lawyer at (954) 633-8270.